humbertoromanojr/web3-course-protochain/README.md

 ### Libraries

+> This project is a study of the technologies involved in building a blockchain, but in this project it is at an educational level and focuses on how blockchain works.
+> <br /><br />

 - <img src="https://img.shields.io/badge/Next-0082C9?style=for-the-badge&logo=Next&logoColor=white" /> — Used by some of the world's largest companies, Next.js enables you to create high-quality web applications with the power of React components.
   <br /><br />